 And, if you’re really into competitive shooters, a higher refresh rate will also be a feature you want to look into.

 Finally, you’ll need to pick out a monitor that is an optimal size for your viewing pleasure.
 For some people this is as big as they can possibly get.
 For others, it’s about 23-24″.
 You should pick whatever size you feel most comfortable with.
+And, the bigger you go, the bigger the gaming desk you’ll need.

 In this post, we will take a look at the best monitors for gaming in 2017 at various different price tags and feature sets.
 I’ve broken down the guide down into the following categories: 1440P/144Hz monitors, 1080P/144Hz monitors, Wide/Curved monitors, 4K monitors, 1440p monitors, and 1080p monitors.